EdyTheCow/docker-whmcs/README.md

 If you're still unsure about your Traefik's subnet, set it as example value shown above for now.
 Then later on once WHMCS is running navigate to `System Logs > Admin Log` and you'll see IP Address.
 It should look something like `172.18.0.2` or similar.
 We're interested in the second number.
 So if the IP shown was `172.18.0.2` the subnet that should be set as: `172.18.0.0/16`.
 Restart and check the logs again, this time your real IP should be displayed.

-<b>Place contents of WHMCS files</b><br />
-Navigate to `whmcs/data/whmcs` and place the contents of WHMCS you downloaded from whmcs.com in there.

 <b>Start docker compose</b><br />
 Inside of `whmcs/compose` run the command below.
 This will start WHMCS and rest of the services.
  ```
 docker compose up -d
  ```
+Latest stable version of WHMCS should be automatically downloaded to `whmcs/data/whmcs` using WHMCS public API.
 Now you can navigate to `your-domain.com/install` and follow the installation insturctions.
 Use `mysql` for MySQL host.
 User, database name and password are found in `whmcs/compose/.env` where you configured them earlier.

 After installation delete the install folder in `whmcs/data/whmcs/install` and follow the instruction below for additional configuration for security hardening.